shehio/Policy-Gradient/README.md

 - AI benchmarking
 - Challenge Human Players
 - Simulation-Based Testing: Test if the game is playable.
 - NPC Creation: Avoid highly efficient, yet predictable and boring play style.
+Acadamics have argued for Turing test for NPCs.

 ## Games Classification
 Games can be classified into many different dimensions based on